jbpendino/bitfocus-companion-hass-addon-allow-fs-read/README.md

 **Troubleshooting**

-Apparently, the add-on may cause problems with other USB devices plugged into the device running HassOS.
+Apparently, the add-on may cause problems with other add-ons that use USB devices plugged into the device running HassOS.
 To work around this issue:

     Stop the other add-on(s) that use a USB device